cern-cta/CTA/continuousintegration/orchestration/README.md

 The first chart that will be installed is the `init` chart.
 This chart sets up three important resources:
 - A persistent volume claim for the logs.
 The reason is that each pod in the namespace writes their log to the same persistent volume (so that they can all be collected in one place).
 - The Key Distribution Center (kdc) pod.
 This sets up everything necessary for authentication (both sss and kerberos).
 Runs the KDC server for authenticating EOS end-users and CTA tape operators.
-- If configured, it will spawn a job that cleans up/wipes MHVTL.
-It does so by making sure that there are no tapes remaining in the drives.
+- If configured, it will spawn jobs that reset tapes that are still in the drives.
+For now, this is only supported for MHVTL.
+One job is spawned for each library device.

 The `init` chart expects the following required parameters:
 - `global.image.tag`: the tag for the `ctageneric` image to use.
 This is used by the `kdc` pod.
 - `global.image.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
-- `tapeConfig`: this contains the library configuration.
-This details which libraries are available, which tapes, which drives etc. This configuration is used by the MHVTL cleanup job.
+- `tapeServers`: this contains the tape servers configuration.
+This details which tape servers should be spawned.
+For each tape server, it details the library type, library device, library name, and all the drives that this tape server is reponsible for.
+In this init stage, this configuration is only used to determine which library devices need to be cleaned up by the tape reset job.

-The library configuration is the first of three "main" configurations that determine the overall behaviour of the instance.
-The library configuration can be provided explicitly to `create_instance.sh` using `--library-config <config-file>`.
+The tapeservers configuration is the first of three "main" configurations that determine the overall behaviour of the instance.
+The tapeservers configuration can be provided explicitly to `create_instance.sh` using `--tapeservers-config <config-file>`.
 Alternatively, if this file is not provided, the script will auto-generate one based on the (emulated) hardware it finds using `lsscsi` commands.
 Such a configuration looks as follows:

 ```yaml
 tpsrv01: